-Unfortunately, dye stains are very difficult to remove and in some cases, stain removal may not be possible.
+A.Unfortunately, dye stains are very difficult to remove and in some cases, stain removal may not be possible.
 Garments are often designed with contrasting colour trims or piping’s and while attractive, can pose a headache in the laundry.
 Although the garment may be labelled as “washable”, the colours from the edges will often “run” into the rest of the fabric, causing the garment to end up with streaks of colour from the trims.

 Occasionally, this can be resolved by washing the garment again using a heavy-duty detergent and very warm or hot water.
 This is because the excess dye that came off the trim may not be firmly deposited in the new areas either and there is some hope that a repeat washing will cause the excess dye particles to be lifted off and rinsed away.